ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/graphql-tool.md

 ---
 layout: ballerina-graphql-support-left-nav-pages-swanlake
 title: GraphQL tool
-description: Check out how the Ballerina GraphQL tool makes it easy for you to generate a client in Ballerina using a given GraphQL config file and a GraphQL schema using a given Ballerina GraphQL service.
+description: Check out how the Ballerina GraphQL tool makes it easy to generate a client in Ballerina using a given GraphQL config file and generate a GraphQL schema using a given Ballerina GraphQL service.
 keywords: ballerina, programming language, graphql, sdl, schema definition language
 permalink: /learn/graphql-tool/
 active: graphql-tool
-intro: The Ballerina GraphQL tool makes it easy for you to start the development of a GraphQL client.
+intro: The Ballerina GraphQL tool makes it easy to start the development of a GraphQL client.
 It generates the client skeletons in Ballerina for a given GraphQL schema and a GraphQL document.
 In addition, the GraphQL tool supports generating the GraphQL schema for a given Ballerina GraphQL service and writing it to a file in GraphQL schema definition language (SDL).
 redirect_from:
   - /learn/ballerina-graphql-support
   - /learn/ballerina-graphql-support/